Various analysis and design features, including design pattern, Transitor and visual diff.

 Produce a target model from the baseline and start editing.
 For instance, you may create a Physical ER model from Conceptual/Logical model, or to create a To-be business process model from the As-is model.
 Traceability is maintained in background, which enables you to navigate through the models smoothly.

-Now you use shape legend as a form of annotation illustrating diagram shape being used, you can also create diagrams with a set of pre-defined shapes for a specific viewpoint.
+Use shape legend as a form of annotation that illustrates the type of diagram shape being used.
+You can also create diagrams with a set of pre-defined shapes for a specific viewpoint.
 This way you can focus on shapes that are important for that particular viewpoint without being distracted by the huge collection of shapes for visual modeling language.

 Save time from unnecessary re-work, meanwhile improving the efficiency of progress, through re-using the same elements across architecture models.
 As part of the shape legend, the model extractor will analyse your project and lists out the existing elements that can be re-used in current design.
 Choose, confirm, and that's it!
 No more re-work.

 Multilingual development team is very common nowadays, and you may need to have your software design translated into multiple languages.
 Visual Paradigm lets you define multiple naming sets for model elements.
 There is no need to manage multiple copies of the same design in different projects and it is just a click to switch between languages.